Roman Cyprus: Kourion

-The Sanctuary of Apollo, located approximately 1.5 km west of Kourion was a significant feature of the city, being described as the most impressive cult-centre in Cyprus.
+The Sanctuary of Apollo, approximately 1.5 km west of Kourion was a significant feature of the city, being described as the most impressive cult-centre in Cyprus.
 It is thought to have been built around 65 or 66 AD, during the reign of Nero and would have undoubtedly been destroyed by the massive earthquake of 365 AD.
 It was first discovered and excavated by Louis Cesnola, whose account of the site proved invaluable as it was later plundered and devastated by stone-seekers.
 Though Cesnola mentions the presence of columns in his account, none were found by later excavators.
-The temple would later be rediscovered by George McFadden, whose greatest impact regarding the study of the sanctuary of Apollo was his discovery that the temple had two phases, one Hellenistic and the other Roman.
-However, the most significant contributor to the study of this temple would have to be Robert Scranton who made many notable findings.
-It was he who suggested that the temple was never completely rebuilt but instead had its front remodeled, interior divided, and floor level raised under the Romans.
+The temple would later be rediscovered by George McFadden, who found that the temple had two phases; Hellenistic and Roman.
+Robert Scranton suggested that the temple was never completely rebuilt but instead had its front remodeled, interior divided, and floor level raised under the Romans.
 Though there is still some debate regarding the exact dating of the temple, many believe it to have been constructed during the reign of Nero.
 This is supported by the fact that the Neronian period was a time of relative prosperity in Kourion as attested to by the fact that the Theater of Kourion was rebuilt around 64 or 65 AD, only a year or two before the construction of the temple.
 Overall, it seems that the temple was modernized under the Romans but no dramatic changes appear to have been made.
 Flowing water (provided to the temple and the city during the reign of Claudius) and a tighter organization of the space constitute two examples of Roman modernization of the temple.
 The temple also seems to have had strong Near Eastern connections, evidenced by coins, architecture, and pottery.
-Because of Kourion's association of Trajan as Apollo Caesar with Apollo Hylates, he contributed to the building of several structures including the Curium Gate, SE Building, the Bath House, S Building, and the NW Building, as indicated by inscriptions bearing his name.
+Because of Kourion's association of Trajan as Apollo Caesar with Apollo Hylates, he contributed to the building of several structures including the curium gate, SE building, the bath house, S building, and the NW building, as indicated by inscriptions bearing his name.
 However, after his death worship of Apollo Caesar ended.